nikasimovich/arts22/syllabus.md

     <source src="../assets/images/scrollig-too-far_whistelgraph.mp4" type="video/mp4">
   </video>

   In this introductory digital design class, we’ll unpack the history of the internet and develop a framework for crafting memorable interactive experiences.
 We’ll start with a close study of the evolution of the internet – its origins as a read-only experience to the highly visual and expansive network of today.
 We’ll dissect the social conditions and cultures created online and consider the changing responsibilities of the online space.
-The idea of <a href="../assets/images/scrollig-too-far_whistelgraph.mp4" target="blank">“scrolling too far”</a> (TikTok video by Jeffrey Scudder, @whistelgraph)
+The idea of <a href="../assets/images/scrollig-too-far_whistelgraph.mp4" target="blank">“scrolling too far”</a> (TikTok video by Jeffrey Scudder, @whistlegraph)

    and research are important aspects of the class and we’ll facilitate an environment that encourages outside interests, experimentation, and learning to teach yourself.
 </p>